 Dr. David Sloan Wilson: It's very much for me a matter of managing the cultural evolutionary process in order to basically stack the deck in favor of pro-sociality.
 How can we make it so that pro-sociality wins the Darwinian contest?
 How can you get a population of 50,000 people to function adaptively?
 That's quite the challenge and not many cities do it well.

 Ms. Tippett: "Evolving a City."
 I'm Krista Tippett.
-This is On Being from APM, American Public Media.
+This is On Being.

 Ms. Tippett: I would like to start that I've deciphered what I can from your writing about your upbringing.
 I wonder, was there any kind of religious or spiritual background to your childhood?